sjbreiner/IW2022/README.md

 7. Locate the `IW2022_Demo.ipynb` file saved on your machine and click to open.
 The notebook should open a new tab in your web browser.

 8. Run the notebook cells (in order!) using the buttons at the top, or by hitting `Ctrl+Enter` from within a cell.

+Please feel free to contact me (`spencer dot breiner at nist dot gov`) for questions, technical support or pointers to additional resources.